mlewe/BlossomV.jl/README.md

 ## Building
-You can install the package with the usual `Pkg.add("BlossomV")`.
+You can install the package with the usual `]add BlossomV`.
-If something goes wrong you may need to delete `.julia/v0.5/BlossomV/julia/src/*` or similar.

 A common thing that goes wrong is not having current enough version of C++ and its stdlibs.
 Currently the minimum requirements are a compiler supporting the